-Military Family Type Priority Supplanted By Deactivated Guard/Reserve Personnel 3F Supplanted by all priority 1 or 2 Other Federal Employees 3F Supplanted by all priority 1 or 2 Military Retirees 3F Supplanted by all priority 1 or 2
+Military Family Type Priority Supplanted By Other Federal Employees 3F Supplanted by all priority 1 or 2 Military Retirees 3F Supplanted by all priority 1 or 2

-- At no time will the child of a Direct Care CDP staff member be removed from the program to accommodate another eligible patron. - At no time will a Priority 1B patron be removed from the program to accommodate any other patron, including 1A patrons. - 3.
-Priority 1C patrons may only be supplanted by an eligible patron in Priority 1A or 1B. - 4.
-Priority 1D patrons will be supplanted by an eligible patron in Priority 1A, 1B, or 1C. - 5.
-DoD civilian patrons (Priority 2) may only be supplanted from care by an eligible Priority 1A or 1B patron. - 6.
-Space Available (Priority 3) patrons will be supplanted by an eligible Priority 1 or a Priority 2 patron.
+- 1. At no time will the child of a Direct Care CDP staff member be removed from the program to accommodate another eligible patron. - 2.
+At no time will a Priority 1B patron be removed from the program to accommodate any other patron, including 1A patrons. - 3.
+At no time will a Gold Star Spouse dependent be removed from the program to accommodate any other patron.
+In addition, surviving spouses of Active Duty Service members, who die while their dependents are enrolled in an installation-based child development program, will not be subject to supplanting by higher priority patrons.
+Additionally, surviving spouses of Active Duty Service members may maintain their space in the program until they withdraw from the program or the child(ren) age out of the DoD Child Development Programs. - 4.
+Priority 1C patrons may only be supplanted by an eligible patron in Priority 1A or 1B. - 5.
+Priority 1D patrons may be supplanted by an eligible patron in Priority 1A, 1B, or 1C. - 6.
+DoD civilian patrons (Priority 2) may only be supplanted from care by an eligible Priority 1A or 1B patron. - 7.
+Space Available (Priority 3) patrons may be supplanted by an eligible Priority 1 or a Priority 2 patron.